Who was Mary Glowrey?

-Mary Glowrey was born in Birregurra in 1887 in regional Victoria.
-She won scholarships to secondary school and to the University of Melbourne.
+Venerable Mary of the Sacred Heart Glowrey was born in the Victorian town of Birregurra in 1887.
+She gained scholarships to secondary school and to the University of Melbourne.
 She graduated from her first degree in Medicine in 1910.
 She worked in leading Melbourne hospitals.

 In 1920 Mary gave up her career as a doctor in Australia to take up a vocational calling to India to care for vulnerable women and children.
 She became a religious Sister with the Society of Jesus Mary Joseph in Guntur.
 Known as Sr Mary of the Sacred Heart, Mary served as a Sister doctor in Guntur.
 She ministered and oversaw the care of hundreds of thousands of patients who would not otherwise have received medical treatment.